Jesus Was Many Things: Bread, Shepherd, Word, Vine, Way

 Jesus the Vine

-Consistent with the Bread and the Word (sections above), the Vine provides feeding to us the branches.
+The Vine provides life (spiritually) for us the branches.
 Jesus said He is the vine and we are the branches.
 Implying continual feeding for our spiritual survival.
-And that as branches we could break off if not maturing in the knowledge of God.
-Paul echoes Jesus in Romans 11:16-17.
+If we are not praying the Lord's Prayer daily and not maturing in the knowledge of God, we (the branches) could break off.
+Paul echoed Jesus in Romans 11:16-17.

 Jesus said: "I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."